karlospn/mytechramblings-site-source-code/content/posts/testing-aws-distro-for-otel-with-dotnet-apps.md

 A few months ago I wrote a post about how to start using OpenTelemetry with .NET, if you're interested you can read more about it [here](https://www.mytechramblings.com/posts/getting-started-with-opentelemetry-and-dotnet-core/).
 In that post I talked a little bit about the main concepts around OpenTelemetry and how to instrument a .NET app with the .NET OpenTelemetry client.

 In this post I'm going to get back to OpenTelemetry and .NET, but this time I'm planning to focus on testing the **AWS Distro for OpenTelemetry**.
+I'm sure there's going to be some overlap with my previous post, but I'll try it to keep it to a minimum.

 I'm not going to repeat myself talking about what's an activity, what's an span or a propagator, you can go read my other post.

-In this one I want to go straight to the point, so I'm planning to be tackling the following topics:
+In this post I'm planning to be talk about the following topics:
 - What is the AWS OpenTelemetry Collector and how to setup it up.
 - Build a demo to show you how to configure properly a .NET app to send the tracing data to the collector
 - How to use XRay to view the traces sent.